Information for Pregnant and Parenting Students

 April Vacation Adventures

-In an effort to assist student-parents during the K-12 April vacation week, the Office of Student Life, the Unity Center, Learning for Life, and Student Activities collaborate to offer activities for the children of RIC students to attend while they are on campus, in class.
+In an effort to assist student-parents during the K-12 April vacation week, the Office of Student Life, the Unity Center, Learning for Life, the Women’s Center, and the Student Parent Association collaborate to offer activities for the children of RIC students to enjoy while they are on campus attending class or studying.
 The program is FREE and for school-aged children ages 5+ who are toilet-trained.
 The activities are offered 7:45am to 4pm in the Henry Barnard School.
-For more information, contact the Unity Center at (401) 456-8791.
+For more information, contact Marissa Weiss, Associate Dean of Student Life, at email@example.com or (401) 456-8149.

 Phyllis St. Germain Crawford Scholarship - Established in 2012 in memory of Phyllis St. Germain Crawford by her family and close friends.
 Phyllis, a single mom, taught at the elementary and middle school levels for twenty-two years.
 She is remembered for her courage, zest for life, and love for education.
 Awarded annually to a full-time student who is a Rhode Island Resident and accepted into the Feinstein School of Education and Human Development elementary education program.
 Preference will be given to single mother applicants.